 Most listings are in the $10's per square foot per year.
 The Frederick region is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $3 per sqft per year.
-That's a 13% decrease in rent.
+In the last 3 months, the median rate decreased $2 per sqft per year.
+That's a 8% decline in rent.

-Compared to the rest of the Washington D.C. market, the Frederick submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Washington D.C. market, the Frederick submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 20 listings have been listed, which means listings are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 5% of the office spaces in the Frederick are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 65 listings have been made available, so you'll want to check back regularly for new listings.
+About 68% of the available space in the Frederick are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,700 sqft.
-Most properties in this area are close to 2 stories.
-Most buildings in this area were built in 1984 and are Class A.
+The standard measurement for office space in this area is around 2,090 sqft.
+Most buildings in this market are close to 2 floors.
+Most buildings in this area were built in 1986 and are Class A.